asearer/MockData/README.md

 ## **How to Use**

 1. **Download or Access Data:**
-   Ensure you have access to the JSON files available in the `/json/` directory.
+   Ensure you have access to the JSON files available in the `/json/` directory and the SQL seed files available in the `/sql/` directory.

 2. **Refer to Specific READMEs:**
    Each subdirectory includes a README file that provides detailed instructions on how to use the files for its respective domain.

 3. **Integrate Data:**
    Utilize the data for development, testing, and analysis within your applications or databases.
-Follow the specific instructions provided in each README file for importing and using the data.
+For SQL seed files, follow the specific instructions provided in each README file for importing and seeding the data into your databases.

 4. **Stay Updated:**
    Keep an eye on this directory as it will be updated with new data and expanded datasets, including future additions in SQL and MongoDB formats to enhance its utility for various use cases.